At a Glance

 Exploring the African bush from outside a safari vehicle is a wonderful experience.
 Get away from the noise of the 4x4 and, accompanied by your professional safari guide, begin to pick up on the smaller details of the African bush.

 Mara Toto was damaged in floods in November 2016 and has been closed indefinitely.
 Please speak to your Scott Dunn consultant for alternative options.

-Situated on the Ntiakatek River, the Mara Plains Camp is located on the northern border of the Maasai Mara Game Reserve in the 70,000 acre Mara North Conservancy.
+Situated on the Ntiakatek River, Mara Expeditions is located on the northern border of the Maasai Mara Game Reserve in the 70,000 acre Mara North Conservancy.

 It is an 8-hour 30-minute international flight to Nairobi Jomo Kenyatta Airport, then it is a 30-minute drive to Wilson Domestic Airport.
 Scheduled flights from Nairobi’s Wilson airport to Ol Kiombo airstrip take about 45 minutes.
 Guests are met on arrival and transferred to the camp via a 30-minute game drive.